Auction Terms & Conditions 1. Binding Terms

-The total purchase price to be paid by purchaser is the amount of the successful bid price plus a premium of 28% includes a 3% convenience charge for payment by credit card, 25% if payment is made using cash or check.
+The total purchase price to be paid by purchaser is the amount of the successful bid price plus a premium of 23% on the first $250,000 of the hammer price, 20% if payment is made using cash or check.

 All purchases regardless of bidding method are subject to the Buyer's Premium and appropriate Sales Tax.

 Prior to the sale, the buyer must provide us with his or her name and permanent address and, if so requested, details of the bank from which payment will be made.